maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 :returns:
-  the custom string to be used, or None if the default `"done-button-text" <HildonPickerDialog-done-button-text>`_ is to be used.
+  the custom string to be used, or None if the default `"done-button-text" <PickerDialog-done-button-text>`_ is to be used.

 .. versionadded 2.2